 NOW-NYC advocates for laws that defend our rights and break barriers for women and girls.
 We work to advance economic opportunity and fairness in the workplace, protect and expand reproductive rights, and strengthen our criminal justice system for victims of gender-based violence.

-New York State Legislation
+New York City Legislation

 Repealing the Statute of Limitations on Sex Trafficking